1.6 Momentum (3)

 Solution:

-We apply the conservation of momentum.
-The initial momentum is due to the ball only.
-The final momentum is due to the ball and the target combined.
+We can use the principle of conservation of momentum.
+The initial momentum of the system is due to the moving block only.
+The final momentum is due to the combined mass moving at a final velocity.

 Since momentum is conserved, pi = pf.
 Therefore:

-Therefore, the velocity of the target immediately after the collision is 0.5 m/s to the right.
+Therefore, the velocity of the combined blocks immediately after the collision is 1.2 m/s to the right.